Character sums to prime power moduli evaluated at binary quadratic forms

 \section{Abstract}

 We establish estimates for short character sums to prime power moduli evaluated at binary quadratic forms.
 This complements estimates established by Heath-Brown for such character sums to squarefree moduli.
-To this end, we use tools from the $p$-adic theory of exponential sums, as initiated by Mili\'cevi\'c.
+Our approach uses $p$-adic analysis.
+More precisely, we use tools from the $p$-adic theory of exponential sums, as initiated by Mili\'cevi\'c.